Deploy Infinite Scale on the Hetzner Cloud

 docker compose down

-Note, do not use the -v option as it will delete ALL volumes.
+Note, do not use the -v option as this will delete ALL volumes.

 List the docker volumes